 - The Fees Order is unlawful because it contravenes the EU law guarantee of an effective remedy before a Tribunal: it imposes disproportionate limitations on the enforcement of EU employment rights.

 - Lady Hale gave judgment on the argument that the Fees Order was indirectly discriminatory under the Equality Act 2010 because a higher proportion of women bring type B claims than type A claims.
 Lady Hale found the fees regime was indirectly discriminatory and was not a proportionate means of achieving the aims of the Fees Order.

-Although the headlines may suggest removal of the fees regime in its entirety, this is unlikely to be the case.
+Although the headlines may suggest removal of the fees regime in its entirety, it is questionable whether this will be the case.
 The focus of the judgment was on the disproportionality between the fees and the remedy sought.
 It is likely that the Government will want to consult on a more proportional fees regime, however with Brexit and the reimbursement of fees to deal with it may be some time before a new fees system is introduced, if at all.

 The Government has previously made a voluntary commitment to reimburse all fees if it is found to have acted unlawfully.
 The estimated fees raised since July 2013 are £32 million.
 The logistical reality of such a repayment is not straightforward.
 What about Respondents who have paid the fee as part of a remedy following a Tribunal claim?
 Presumably Respondents who have paid the fee as part of a settlement payment will have no claim and Claimants will make a double recovery?